Large and small communities alike are saying the same thing:

 In 2001, then Mayor Jim Wilson formed a public arts committee with a specific mission to promote and select works of art for Grinnell Plaza and other areas of the City.

 After City Council approval of written guidelines, the order of business for the the Public Arts Committee was to request proposals from artists nationwide.
 Forty-eight artists submitted sixty sculptures for consideration.
 After a careful reviewing process, the committee selected eight sculptures which would be appropriate for Grinnell Plaza and other areas in Sheridan.
 In addition to funding from the City of Sheridan's 1% optional sales tax, the Arts Committee continuously seeks funding from individuals or organizations to fund additional pieces.
-Sheridan now has 16 permanent pieces of art and continues to display pieces that are on loan.
+Sheridan now has over 100 permanent pieces of art and continues to display pieces that are on loan.
 All on loan pieces are available for purchase.